foodlang/specification/draft10/program.md

 ```cpp
 extern decl;
 ```
 `decl` refers to any kind of declaration.
 Note that you cannot assign any value to an external variable, nor can you assign any body to an external function.
 The name of the function will be the name searched.
-Note that specifying the `public` member will expose it.
+## Public
+The `public` qualifier exposes a symbol to external projects.
+This is useful if you are building an API for your program/library.